dushanka-dev/fitness-buddy/README.md

 * Users are able to drop the new exercises anywhere inside the calendar section.

-* Calendar allows users to create personalised exercise routine.
+* Calendar allows users to create personalised exercise routines.

-* Full 7 day calendar available for users to customise their workout routine.
+* Full 7 day calendar available for users to customise their workout plans.

 ## Subscribe to Newsletter

 ![Newsletter Sign Up](readme-files/screenshots/newsletter-section.png)

-* Users are able to subscribe to news letter by adding their name and email address in the given fields.
+* Users are able to subscribe to newsletter by adding their name and email address in the given fields.

-* Once user is subscribed to the list, they will receive weekly exercising tips sent directly to their email address.
+* Once user is subscribed to the list, they will receive weekly newsletter and exercising tips sent directly to their email address.

 ## BMI Calclulator